-- 1. Materials used for main structural parts are to be suitable for their respective working conditions, such as service temperatures, pressures, etc. In addition, materials to be used for pressure-bearing parts and power transmission shafts of prime mover having output of 100 kW and above are to be in accordance with relevant requirements in Pt 2, Ch 1 of Rules for the Classification of Steel Ships. - 2.
+- 1. Materials used for essential parts are to be suitable for their respective working conditions, such as service temperatures, pressures, etc. In addition, materials to be used for power transmission shafts of prime mover having output of 100 kW and above are to be in accordance with relevant requirements in Pt 2, Ch 1 of Rules for the Classification of Steel Ships.
+The materials used for essential parts are to be manufactured by the manufacturer approved by the Society and complied with Korean Industrial Standards or equivalent, unless the Society specially considers necessary.
+(2022) - 2.
 Materials used for main structural parts whose design temperatures do not exceed -55°C are to be in accordance with relevant requirements in Pt 2, Ch 1 of Rules for the Classification of Steel Ships and Ch 7, Sec 4, Table 7.4 of Rules. - 3.
 The non-destructive tests specified in Pt 2, Ch 1, 501.
 10 and 601.
 10 of Rules for the Classification of Steel Ships may be requested for main structural parts in cases where deemed necessary by the Society. - 4.
 The main structural parts of pumps specified in this chapter are as following: - (1) Impellers - (2) Inducers - (3) Casings - (4) Shafts and couplings

 - 1. Pumps are to be of a non-sparking construction. - 2.
-Pumps are to be such that sufficient consideration is given to preventing the generation of cavitation. - 3.
+Pumps are to be such that sufficient consideration is given to preventing the generation cavitation. - 3.
 The electrical insulation materials and insulated cables of the driving motors of submerged type pumps are to sufficiently withstand the service environment, and the insulation resistance of the motor is not to be less than the value specified in Pt 6 of Rules for the Classification of Steel Ships. - 4.
 Pumps handling with fuel at low temperatures are to be of a construction which gives sufficient consideration to the effects of thermal contraction. - 5.
 The shaft sealing assemblies of deepwell type pumps and deck-mounted type pumps are to be of the construction specified in followings; - (1) Sufficient sealing ability at service temperature and pressure is to be provided, and construction it to be durable enough to permit continuous operation, and - (2) Construction is to be such that no leakage or ingress of atmospheric air occurs when the pump stops. - 6.
 Suitable means are to be provided so that no excessive forces are imposed upon pumps due to any deformation of the piping connected thereto and ship deflections. - 7.
 Suitable strainers in accordance with the relevant fuel properties are to be provided at the suction parts of pumps as necessary.

 - 1. Casings are to be designed in accordance with one of the followings: - (1) The thicknesses of casings are to have values not less than those determined by the requirements in Pt 5, Ch 5, 306. to 309. of Rules for the Classification of Steel Ships.
-However, allow-able stress are to be in accordance with Ch 6, 415.
+However, allowable stress are to be in accordance with Ch 6, 415.
 3 (3) (A), Table 6.4 of Rules. - (2) Casing may be designed with the aid finite element analysis provided that design limits comply with Section VIII, Division 2 of ASME Code stress intensity. - (3) Casings may be designed in accordance with recognized standards. - 2.
-Strength of impeller shaft is to be in accordance with Pt 5, Ch 3, 303. of Rules for the Classification of Steel Ships.
+Strength of impeller shaft is to be in accordance with Pt 5, Ch 6, 101.
+5 (2) of Rules for the Classification of Steel Ships.
+(2021)